Nikolay Dokholyan: Career

 Dokholyan started his career in 1988 with a two-year appointment as a Teacher of Physics and Mathematics in a school at Moscow Institute of Physics and Technology.
-From 2002 till 2008, he served as an Assistant Professor of Biochemistry and Biophysics at the University of North Carolina at Chapel Hill, and also held secondary appointments as faculty of Bioinformatics and Computational Biology Training Program, Molecular and Cellular Biophysics Program, and Carolina Center for Genome Sciences.
+From 2002 till 2008, he served as an assistant professor of biochemistry and biophysics at the University of North Carolina at Chapel Hill, and also held secondary appointments as faculty of Bioinformatics and Computational Biology Training Program, Molecular and Cellular Biophysics Program, and Carolina Center for Genome Sciences.
 He joined the faculty of Neuroscience Center in 2005, and Lineberger Comprehensive Cancer Center in 2006.
-In 2008 he was tenured and promoted to Associate Professor at the Department of Biochemistry and Biophysics, and in 2009, he joined the faculty at Cystic Fibrosis and Pulmonary Research & Treatment Center, and Center for Neurosensory Disorders.
-He served as a member of The North Carolina Translational and Clinical Sciences Institute from 2010 to 2018, as Professor in the Department of Biochemistry and Biophysics from 2011 to 2018, and as Michael Hooker Distinguished Professor from 2014 to 2018 at University of North Carolina at Chapel Hill.
-In 2017, he held appointment as Adjunct Professor in the Joint Department of Biomedical Engineering at University of North Carolina at Chapel Hill and North Carolina State University.
-Currently, he serves as Adjunct Professor at University of North Carolina at Chapel Hill, and holds adjunct appointments in the Departments of Chemistry Department and Biomedical Engineering at The Pennsylvania State University.
+In 2008 he was tenured and promoted to associate professor of biochemistry and biophysics, and in 2009, he joined the faculty at Cystic Fibrosis and Pulmonary Research & Treatment Center, and Center for Neurosensory Disorders.
+He served as a member of The North Carolina Translational and Clinical Sciences Institute from 2010 to 2018, as professor in the Department of biochemistry and biophysics from 2011 to 2018, and as Michael Hooker Distinguished Professor from 2014 to 2018 at University of North Carolina at Chapel Hill.
+In 2017, he held appointment as adjunct professor in the Joint Department of Biomedical Engineering at University of North Carolina at Chapel Hill and North Carolina State University.
+Currently, he serves as adjunct professor at University of North Carolina at Chapel Hill, and holds adjunct appointments in the Departments of chemistry department and Biomedical Engineering at The Pennsylvania State University.
 He is also associated with The Huck Institutes of the Life Sciences.
 He serves as the G. Thomas Passananti Professor and Vice Chair for Research at the Penn State College of Medicine where he holds appointments in the Departments of Pharmacology and Biochemistry & Molecular Biology.
-In 2021, he became an Associate Director of the Penn State Clinical and Translational Science Institute.
+In 2021, he became an associate director of the Penn State Clinical and Translational Science Institute.

 Research

-Dokholyan’s research falls in the areas of computational biology, translational science, biophysics, and biochemistry.
+Dokholyan's research falls in the areas of computational biology, translational science, biophysics, and biochemistry.
 His work is focused on developing and understanding basic principles of protein misfolding in neurodegenerative diseases using computational and experimental approaches.
 His lab has explored the approaches to molecular dynamics simulations and modeling, and drug discovery, while focusing on both biological therapeutics and small molecule screening.